 From Illinois, Ohio, Arkansas, Tennessee, California to our ancestral roots in Alabama, the rolling stone of family has failed to gather any moss.

 The plodding gait of genealogy lent me wisdom and patience that was not at my disposal in years past.

-And, I am glad to report that grace has helped me to avoid an ignominious death by drowning in a salty ocean of tears, one of my own making.
+And, I am glad to report that grace has helped me to avoid an ignominious death by drowning in a salty ocean of tears of my tears.

 Linking over 500 members of my family on both the paternal and maternal sides has been a irrefutable indicator of the majesty and the “I am” of God.

 I, and my family members by extension are made powerful by the acknowledgement of the sacrifice, selflessness and love that was freely given by our ancestors and the power that lives on through us.

 Love is truly a conduit to immortality – and I know this through the whispers of my ancestors, as we stand as living testaments of those who refused to die.